 The City Clerk’s office upholds their statutory duties in many ways: maintaining official city records, keeping city agendas and minutes, issuing city licenses, conducting elections and reports on election results, assisting with voter registration and absentee ballot requests, and accepting appeals for the Board of Review.

-The spring election will have a mayoral position and 8 alderperson seats on the ballet.
-For more information please see our News Article.
+The next election is April 7, 2020.
+The spring election will have a mayoral position and 8 alderperson seats on the ballot.
+Read more about the upcoming election.

 What We Do

 Where can I learn more about the Wauwatosa School District?The Wauwatosa School District has their own website with information and resources.

 How do I register to vote?

 In order to register to vote, there are a few steps residents must take: